-What does it mean to be an Arab man?
+Do Arab men support gender equality?

 The report by gender equality organization Promundo and UN Women claims to be the most extensive comparative study of men related to gender equality ever undertaken in the region.

-El Feki, author of the 2013 book "Sex and the Citadel: Intimate Life in a Changing Arab World", says without understanding involving men in discussions, society is unable to close the region's gender gap.
+El Feki, author of the 2013 book "Sex and the Citadel: Intimate Life in a Changing Arab World", says without involving men in discussions, society is unable to close the region's gender gap.

+She co-lead the research of the report with Gary Barker, CEO of Promundo.

 "We are only going to get so far in trying to level the playing field and promote women's rights, if we don't bring men along with us."